InDiD: Instant Disorder Detection via Representation Learning: Experiments

 \subsection{Benchmarks and Metrics}

-\textbf{Classification quality metrics.} For our problem statement, elements of the confusion matrix have the following meaning.
-For True Positive (TP), we correctly detect changes no earlier than it appears.
-True Negative (TN) indicates that we rightly don't detect anything.
+\paragraph{Classification quality metrics.} For our problem statement, elements of the confusion matrix have the following meaning.
+For True Positive (TP), we correctly detect a change no earlier than it appears.
+True Negative (TN) indicates that we rightly do not detect anything.
 False Negative (FN) defines a case when we miss the disorder while it appears in the real data.
 The most significant is the False Positive (FP).
 The obvious case of FP is predicting changes for normal signals.
 In addition, we detect the FP when the model predicts change before it appears in a sequence with the real disorder.
 Based on these metrics, we calculate $F1 = \frac{TP}{TP + 0.5(FP + FN)}$.
 Our estimation is slightly different from the common F1 from~\cite{van2020evaluation}, as we penalize premature detections.
 We expect that such evaluation leads to better real-life CPD application estimation, as there is no reason for the model to worry about a signal that comes from a normal regime.

-\paragraph{Delay detection and Time to False Alarm.} For a quantitative comparison of CPD approaches, we concentrate on typical metrics for change point detection: Delay Detection and Time to False Alarm depicted in Figure~\ref{fig:metrics_figures}.
+\paragraph{Detection Delay and Time to False Alarm.} For a quantitative comparison of CPD approaches, we concentrate on typical metrics for change point detection: Detection Delay and Time to False Alarm depicted in Figure~\ref{fig:metrics_figures}.
 We want to meet two competing goals: minimize the Detection Delay and maximize the Time to False Alarm.
-The Delay Detection $(\tau - \theta)^+$ is the difference between the true change point $\theta$ and the model’s prediction of change point $\tau$.
+The Detection Delay $(\tau - \theta)^+$ is the difference between the true change point $\theta$ and the model’s prediction of change point $\tau$.
 The Time to False Alarm $\tau$ is the difference in time between a first false positive prediction if it exists and the sequence start.

-\paragraph{Area under the detection curve.} We warn about the change the first time when the change probability prediction by model $p_t$ exceeds a threshold $s$.
+\paragraph{Area under the detection curve (AUC).} We warn about the change the first time when the change probability prediction by model $p_t$ exceeds a threshold $s$.
 So, varying $s$, we obtain different trade-offs between mean detection delay ($x$-axis) and mean time to a false alarm ($y$-axis) and get the detection curve.
 We want to find an approach that minimizes the area under this curve.
 As this metric provides an overall performance evaluation, we consider it as the main quality metric for comparison.

 \paragraph{Covering metric}